getify/Functional-Light-JS/manuscript/ch8.md

 ### Binary Tree Recursion

 Here's another recursion example: calculating the depth of a binary tree.
-In fact, almost every operation you'll do with trees is implemented most easily with recursion, because manually tracking the stack up and down is highly imperative and error prone.
+In fact, almost every operation you'll do with trees is implemented most easily with recursion, because manually tracking the stack up and down is highly imperative and error-prone.

 The depth of a binary tree is the longest path down (either left or right) through the nodes of the tree.
-Another way to define that is recursively: the depth of a tree at any node is 1 (the current node) plus the greater of depths from either its left or right child trees:
+Another way to define that is recursively -- the depth of a tree at any node is 1 (the current node) plus the greater of depths from either its left or right child trees:

 ```
 depth( node ):